BioCrossroads

 Seed Round in 2018

-Allinaire Therapeutics, LLC is a biotechnology company based in Cleveland, Ohio, founded in 2015.
-The company focuses on developing innovative therapeutics for chronic obstructive pulmonary disease (COPD) and other pulmonary diseases.
-Its research is grounded in the discovery of a novel therapeutic target identified by its scientific founders, Irina Petrache, MD, and Matthias Clauss, Ph.D.
-This target is significant in the understanding and treatment of lung diseases, including pulmonary arterial hypertension (PAH).
-By targeting this mechanism, Allinaire Therapeutics aims to provide new treatment options that could improve clinical outcomes for patients suffering from various cardiopulmonary conditions.
+Allinaire Therapeutics, LLC is a biotechnology company based in Cleveland, Ohio, established in 2015.
+The company focuses on developing innovative therapeutics for chronic obstructive pulmonary disease (COPD) and other pulmonary diseases, including pulmonary arterial hypertension (PAH).
+Allinaire's research is grounded in the discovery of a novel therapeutic target identified by its scientific founders, Irina Petrache, MD, and Matthias Clauss, Ph.D., which plays a critical role in the development and progression of lung disease.
+By targeting this mechanism, Allinaire Therapeutics aims to create treatment options that could significantly enhance clinical outcomes for patients suffering from various cardiopulmonary conditions.

 Scioto Biosciences